Morteuss/2d-strategy-game/README.md

 # 2d-strategy-game

 This is a 2d strategy game.
+Created with C++ std11 and SFML.

 Assumptions:
 * [x] when creating a new game, the map is randomly generated,